seanso/rhel-kolla-openstack/README.md

 ```

 ### DockerFiles fix
-We've included some changes in several docker files, each and everyone of the changes is written in the directory 'changes'([Go to changes here](changes)
+We've included some changes in several docker files, each and everyone of the changes is written in the directory 'changes'([Go to changes here](changes)), Most of the changes are yum packages that do not exist for rhel, so you need to create a sperated if condition for rhel and put there only the packages that are exists.
-), here is an example in the neutron-server Dockerfile:
+All the changes are documented in the changes directory and in the commit.
+Here is an example for neutron-server Dockerfile:

 * **docker/neutron/neutron-server/Dockerfile.j2**